By Robert C. Rasmussen

 A Warm Sunny Day

 It is a warm and sunny October evening in Cilegon, Indonesia.
-As the small city of 416,000 moves through its afternoon rush a strong shake is felt.
-It stops, after two minutes, and then a loud explosion is heard coming from the west, with a large mushroom cloud enveloping the sky.
+As the city of 416,000 moves through its afternoon rush, a strong shake is felt.
+It stops after two minutes, and then a loud explosion is heard coming from the west, with a large mushroom cloud enveloping the sky.
 Traffic on National Highway 3 is at a standstill.
 People are getting out of their cars trying to determine what has just happened.
-Some of them realizing that the explosion has come from the Sunda Strait abandon their vehicles, and start running south up a hill, as a thirty meter tsunami appears on the horizon heading towards the coast.
+Some of them, realizing that the explosion has come from the Sunda Strait, abandon their vehicles, and start running south up a hill, as a thirty meter tsunami appears on the horizon heading towards the coast.
 Those who survive the tsunami are then enveloped in a cloud of burning ash.

 This disaster has happened before.
-The last major explosion of Krakatoa occurred in 1883, causing a pyroclastic flow with a 50 km radius, and sent a thirty meter high tsunami across the Sunda Strait in all directions.
+The last major explosion of Krakatoa, a volcanic island situated in the Sunda Strait, occurred in 1883, causing a pyroclastic flow with a 50 km radius, and sent a thirty meter high tsunami across the Sunda Strait in all directions.
 The noise of the explosion was heard as far away as Alice Springs, Australia, and Mauritius.
 Skeletons found laying on pumice were found washing ashore in East Africa for several years afterwards.
 The official death toll was around thirty-six thousand.
 The area around Krakatoa has a significantly higher population today, and major eruptions of the mountain have been recorded as occurring between every 100-250 years.
 It is not uncommon for disasters of a large magnitude to be followed by a subsequent event that exacerbate the conditions for survival, such as monsoon events, like Winter Storm Athena that followed a month after Hurricane Sandy.